 The alternative would be to clean up the foam and oil waste to render it suitable for depositing into a drain.
 But this needs to meet the client's consent agreement with the local authority.

-GWT has the skills and abilities to either recover the fuel or dissolve it within the treatment tanks, leaving clean water to utilise again.
+Foam treatments frequently have a quantity of fuel involved.
+This can be recovered using specific equipment, such as the SPEL oil treatment system.
+GWT Limited have the skills and abilities to either recover the fuel or dissolve it within treatment tanks leaving the clean water to be reutilised.